Panepo/Satsuki/README.md

 ## Requirements

 * Browser (Chrome is perfered)
-* Image for style transfer
+* Image for style transfer or a webcam

 ## Usage